2023/24 Admissions

 Application Deadline:

-Admission Results Release: From Late March to Late July 2023*
+Admission Results Release: From around March 2024 to Mid-August 2024*

 *Subject to change